DustinHartzler/PharmToTable/wp-content/plugins/convertkit/readme.txt

 7. Track subscriber growth

 == Changelog ==

+### 2.1.3 2023-04-06
+* Fix: Improve UI compatibility for buttons in WordPress 5.x, using `button-hero` CSS class instead of custom padding
+* Updated: ConvertKit WordPress Libraries to 1.3.4

+### 2.1.2 2023-03-30
+* Added: Link to Setup Wizard on Plugins screen
+* Added: Improved ConvertKit Icons in Classic Editor and block editor for Broadcasts, Forms, Products and Custom Content

+### 2.1.1 2023-02-23
+* Fix: Post: Settings: PHP notices when settings are not an array
+* Fix: Landing Pages and Legacy Forms: Deprecated `mb_convert_encoding()` message in PHP 8.2

+### 2.1.0 2023-02-15
+* Added: Member's Content (Beta): Require subscribers to purchase a ConvertKit Product to access specific Pages on your WordPress site.
+Head over to `Settings > ConvertKit > Member's Content` to get started.
+* Fix: Product: Block and Shortcode: Set stylesheet ID to `convertkit-product-css`, to match other blocks
+* Fix: Blocks: Use wp.serverSideRender instead of soon to be deprecated wp.components.ServerSideRender
+* Fix: Forms: Preview: Support for previewing and editing Legacy Forms
+* Fix: Improved performance in WordPress Admin when invalid API credentials specified on new installation
+* Fix: Display notice in WordPress Admin with link to settings screen when invalid API credentials specified

+### 2.0.8 2023-02-02
+* Added: Settings: ConvertKit: Documentation tab
+* Added: Forms: Link to edit form in ConvertKit when previewing a Page, Post or Custom Post containing a ConvertKit form
+* Fix: Display Forms, Landing Pages, Products and Tags in alphabetical order when listed in a `<select>` dropdown
+* Fix: Form: Block and Shortcode: Check Forms exist in ConvertKit before outputting Block / Shortcode options
+* Fix: Form: Shortcode: Remove unused API Key output
+* Fix: Product: Block: Preview: Improved performance when previewing the Product block to determine if a ConvertKit Product was specified in the Block's settings
+* Fix: Product: Shortcode: Remove unused API Key and data-attributes output

+### 2.0.7 2023-01-16
+* Fix: Elementor 3.9.0+ compatibility
+* Updated: ConvertKit WordPress Libraries to 1.3.0

+### 2.0.6 2023-01-05
+* Fix: Honor "Add a tag" setting when enabled on a Page/Post
+* Fix: PHP Warning: Cannot modify header information - headers already sent, when ?ck_subscriber_id included in request URI in some Page Builders (e.g. Elementor)
+* Fix: PHP Warning: Trying to access array offset on value of type null

+### 2.0.5 2022-12-15
+* Fix: Broadcasts: Strip slashes on output when pagination clicked and Broadcasts are reloaded
+* Fix: Broadcasts: Sanitize and escape HTML attributes on output
+* Fix: Forms: Escape HTML attributes on output
+* Fix: Products: Sanitize and escape HTML attributes on output

+### 2.0.4 2022-12-13
+* Fix: Products: PHP warning when attempting to parse an invalid Product URL
+* Fix: Landing Pages: Catch and log when an error occurs fetching a Landing Page
+* Fix: Remove double forwardslash on product.css

+### 2.0.3 2022-12-08
+* Added: Categories: Option to specify ConvertKit Form to display when adding a new Post Category
+* Fix: Bulk & Quick Edit: Improve layout of ConvertKit settings on desktop and mobile
+* Fix: Post: Improve layout of ConvertKit settings on desktop and mobile
+* Fix: Categories: Improve layout of ConvertKit settings on desktop and mobile
+* Fix: Products: Block: Display preview when adding new block

+### 2.0.2 2022-11-21
+* Fixed: Removed argument count on `in_admin_footer` action calls

+### 2.0.1 2022-11-01
+* Added: Broadcasts: Block: Display message in editor when no Broadcasts exist in ConvertKit
+* Fixed: Settings: Contact Form 7: Render screen correctly when no Forms in ConvertKit
+* Fixed: Settings: WishList Member: Render screen correctly when no Forms in ConvertKit

+### 2.0.0 2022-10-24
+* Added: ConvertKit Products Block, to output a button linking to a ConvertKit Product or Tip Jar
+* Added: ConvertKit Products Shortcode, to output a button linking to a ConvertKit Product or Tip Jar
+* Added: Gutenberg: Option to link text or button to a ConvertKit Product or Tip Jar
+* Added: Classic Editor: Option to link text or button to a ConvertKit Product or Tip Jar
+* Added: Settings: Improved UI

+### 1.9.8.5 2022-10-03
+* Added: Broadcasts: Shortcode: Options to specify background, text and link colors
+* Added: Broadcasts: Elementor: Options to specify background, text and link colors
+* Added: Settings: General: Links added to preview Default Form for each Post Type

+### 1.9.8.4 2022-09-08
+* Added: Setup Wizard for new installations
+* Fix: Text Editor: Quicktag Buttons: Position and size modal window correctly to avoid scrollbars and whitespace
+* Fix: Widgets: Legacy Forms Widget: "The convertkit_form block was affected by errors and may not function properly" when attempting to add legacy form widget
+* Development: Moved /lib folder to managed repository

+### 1.9.8.3 2022-08-19
+* Added: Settings: Tools: Use WordPress' Site Info to populate System Info section
+* Added: Refresh button: Show error notification when refreshing fails
+* Fix: Widgets: Broadcasts Block: JSON response error when attempting to save Broadcasts Block in a Widget area
+* Fix: Classic (Visual) and Text Editor: Insert shortcode into correct editor when multiple editor instances exist (e.g. WooCommerce Products)

 ### 1.9.8.2 2022-08-04
 * Fix: API: Show error notification when API returns HTTP 500 and 502 errors, instead of showing PHP warnings